 While this paper introduces a novel approach to considering crop diversity in the ECO-E measurement of cropland farms, several interesting avenues for future research in this area remains.
 First, the unbalanced panel data used will hide interesting information between panels, for example, the group effects of crop species in terms of ECO-E, and future research will have an important role to effects of crop species between panels.
 Second, by gathering information about the positioning of specific crop plots the measurement of crop rotation and crop diversity can be improved.
 This would enable assessment of even more precise ecological effects of production and to further refine the analysis of synergies and tradeoffs between ecological and economic effects.
-Third, crop diversity is only one component part of the total biodiversity of an ecosystem.
-Future research could use the approach we developed here to expand the biodiversity consideration in the ECO-E measurement by also considering wild species, for instance by considering use of seminatural pasture areas, wild flower strips between fields etc. In this respect, the approach introduced here is promising to even better understand the tradeoffs and synergies between farms contribution to biodiversity and economic values.
+Third, crop diversity is only one component part of the total biodiversity consideration in the ECO-E measurement by also considering wild species, for instance by considering use of seminatural pasture areas, wild flower strips between fields etc. In this respect, the approach introduced here is promising to even better understand the tradeoffs and synergies between farms contribution to biodiversity and economic values.

 Bareille, F., and E. Letort.
 (2018).
 How do farmers manage crop biodiversity?
-A dynamic acreage model with productive feedback.
+A dynamic acreage model with productive feed-back.
 European Review of Agricultural Economics 45(4):617-639.